angryelectron/xbmq-js/README.md

 Messages are published to this topic by the gateway to indicate the gateway's online status.

-### Topic: rootTopic/gatewayIdentifier/xbeeAddress/response
+### Topic: rootTopic/gatewayIdentifier/response
 Message Type: JSON string
 Message Value: An [xbee-api](https://www.npmjs.com/package/xbee-api) frame

-Messages from the XBee radio with address `xbeeAddress` are published to this topic.
+Messages from the XBee network are published to this topic.

 ### Topic: rootTopic/gatewayIdentifier/request
 Message Type: JSON string